Brunella111/11215194_DCIT205/README.md

    In the process of developing this website, obtaining faculty members' pictures posed a unique challenge due to unavailability of their actual images on the internet.
 To supplement the absence of actual faculty photos, a combination of AI-generated pictures and sourced images from reputable websites related to academia were utilized.

    Lesson learnt: The process of acquiring suitable images prompted an exploration into innovative solutions to circumvent challenges faced in obtaining actual faculty photographs.
-This experience promoted a deeper understanding of utilizating technology-driven solutions and exploring diverse avenues to overcome constraints within web development
+This experience promoted a deeper understanding of utilizating technology-driven solutions and exploring diverse avenues to overcome constraints within web development.

+   During the process, I encountered a situation where I needed to create a new folder to reorganize the contents from a previous folder whose location I couldn't ascertain.
+As a result, I moved the items to this newly created folder for better organization and accessibility.